 If you have a topic in planetary sciences you would like to address, drop us an email and maybe we can arrange a webinar with the specialists in exactly that field!
 Email: email@example.com

-The next webinar will be on 25th September 2018 on the topic of “Biosphere 2” with Kevin Bonine, Biosphere 2’s Director of Education and Outreach.
+September 2018: “Biosphere 2” with Kevin Bonine, Biosphere 2’s Director of Education and Outreach.

 June 2018: “Hayabusa2 Mission to the Asteroids” with Dr Elizabeth Tasker, JAXA